aavegotchi/aavegotchi-wiki/posts/en/wearables.md

 ## Ethereum Themed Set

 The Ethereum-themed set is the last of three pre-Mainnet sets.
-Stats for the individual wearables will be out soon.

 table_ethereumWearablesTable